-Since 2013, I have occasionally written about artists who I visited in their studios.
-The artists I choose to write about don't have a gallery representation yet and with the texts I hope to make their work more visible and accessible.
-Here you can also find a selection of articles and reviews I wrote.
+Since 2013, I have occasionally written about artists, who I visited in their studios.
+The artists I choose to write about don't have a gallery representation (yet) and with the texts I hope to make their work more visible and accessible.
+Here you can also find a selection of articles and reviews I wrote in the past couple of years for publications such as frieze d/e, Yishu Magazine, AWARE Foundwork, Sternberg Press, and Art Radar.

 "The Emergence of a Female Consciousness in 1990s China" in: From a History of Exhibitions towards a Future of Exhibition-Making.